HomagGroup/HOMAG-Connect/Applications/MaterialAssist/Samples/Authentication/Readme.md

 # Authentication / Authorization

-A HOMAG Connect materialManager license is required to access the HOMAG MaterialAssist client interface.
+A HOMAG Connect materialManager license is required to access the HOMAG materialAssist client interface.
 This license can be purchased as an add-on to materialManager from tapio.

 To create an instance of the client, you will need both a Subscription Id and a Authorization Key.